 MiroHost has made available several methods through which their customers can get in touch with their support staff.
 These include the contact form on their website, email, a support phone number, and a fax number.
 They don’t have a ticketing system or a live chat, unfortunately.
 This is quite surprising for a web host of their caliber.

 Also, perhaps because of MiroHost’s decision to focus on medium-sized businesses and large corporations, many of their smaller customers often feel neglected.
-My experience with this vendor mirrors those sentiments.
-It took over 24 hours for this vendor to respond to my queries.
-The support team was not entirely helpful, instead directing me to their knowledge base, which is only partly available in English.
-Most of it is written in Ukrainian and Russian.
+My experience with this vendor aligns with those sentiments.
+It took them more than 24 hours to reply to my inquiries.
+The support team wasn’t particularly helpful either; they simply directed me to their knowledge base, which is only partially available in English.
+The majority of it is written in Ukrainian and Russian.